-Depending on the type of paint, pools needs to be repainted every 3 to 5 years.
-It is okay to paint over 1 or 2 coats, but more than that may cause a problem with the new paint adhering properly.
-For this article, we will assume that all paint is being removed by sandblasting, and that chlorinated rubber paint will be applied.
+Depending on the type of paint, pools need to be repainted every three to five years.
+It is okay to paint over one or two coats, but more than that may cause a problem with the new paint adhering properly.
+For this article, we will assume all paint is being removed by sandblasting, and chlorinated rubber paint will be applied.

 Any repairs or caulking that needs to be done should be completed after the sandblasting cleanup is complete.
 This is also the point at which trim and decorative parts should be removed and put in a safe place.

 Using a concrete cleaner such as muriatic acid, etch the pool surface.
 Etching means the acid will literally create tiny holes in the concrete.
 When the paint is applied, it will soak into these small holes and fill them with paint, achieving a better, longer lasting bond between the paint and concrete.
 The solution should stand for at least 10 minutes before being rinsed off.
 Wear full safety gear when working with muriatic acid.

 Rinse the pool thoroughly after using muriatic acid.
 Using trisodium phosphate, clean the surface of the pool.
 TSP will remove dirt, grime, and grease, and help to further prime the surface for painting.
 Rinse well again to remove the TSP solution.
 Allow the pool to dry completely before applying the primer coat of paint.